coopernurse/node-pool/README.md

 - `max`: maximum number of resources to create at any given time. (default=1)
 - `min`: minimum number of resources to keep in pool at any given time.
 If this is set >= max, the pool will silently set the min to equal `max`. (default=0)
 - `maxWaitingClients`: maximum number of queued requests allowed, additional `acquire` calls will be callback with an `err` in a future cycle of the event loop.
 - `testOnBorrow`: `boolean`: should the pool validate resources before giving them to clients.
-Requires that either `factory.validate` or `factory.validateAsync` to be specified.
+Requires that either `factory.validate` or `factory.validateAsync` to be specified
-- `refreshIdle`: `boolean` that specifies whether idle resources at or below the min threshold should be destroyed/re-created. (default=true)
 - `idleTimeoutMillis`: max milliseconds a resource can stay unused in the pool without being borrowed before it should be destroyed (default 30000)
 - `reapIntervalMillis`: interval to check for idle resources (default 1000). (remove me!)
 - `acquireTimeoutMillis`: max milliseconds an `acquire` call will wait for a resource before timing out. (default no limit), if supplied should non-zero positive integer.